Utopia of the Seas: History

-On 18 February 2019, Royal Caribbean and Chantiers de l'Atlantique announced an order of a sixth Oasis-class cruise ship for delivery in Fall 2023.
+On 18 February 2019, Royal Caribbean and Chantiers de l'Atlantique announced an order of a sixth Oasis-class cruise ship for delivery in the fall of 2023.
 She is the first in the class to be powered by liquefied natural gas.

 Royal Caribbean applied to register a trademark for Utopia of the Seas in 2021, along with 23 other ship names.
 The company announced the name Utopia of the Seas at the steel cutting ceremony on 5 April 2022, and the keel was laid on 1 July.

 The LNG-tanks were built by Wärtsila and delivered in November 2022.
 Utopia of the Seas was floated out of the building dock in September 2023, and started her sea trials on 7 May 2024.